Warzone2100/warzone2100/doc/js-functions.md

 ## addFeature(featureName, x, y)

-Create and place a feature at the given x, y position.
+Create and place a feature at the given `x`, `y` position.
 Will cause a desync in multiplayer.
-Returns the created game object on success, null otherwise.
+Returns the created game object on success, `null` otherwise.
 (3.2+ only)

 ## componentAvailable([componentType, ]componentName)